jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function takes the following inputs:
 - `probabilities_per_model`: A list of numpy arrays representing the model probabilities.
-- `ground_truth`: The ground truth values.
+- `ground_truth`: The ground truth values, which can be either a pandas Series or a numpy array.
 - `metadata`: A dictionary containing feature metadata.
-- `output_feature_name`: The name of the output feature.
+- `output_feature_name`: The name of the output feature for which ROC curves will be plotted.
 - `positive_label`: The numeric encoded value for the positive class (default is 1).
-- `model_names`: The name or list of names of the models to use as labels (default is None).
+- `model_names`: The name or list of names of the models to be used as labels (default is None).
-- `output_directory`: The directory where the plots will be saved (default is None).
+- `output_directory`: The directory where the plots will be saved (default is None, which means the plots will be displayed in a window).
-- `file_format`: The file format of the output plots (default is "pdf").
+- `file_format`: The file format of the output plots, either 'pdf' or 'png' (default is 'pdf').
 - `ground_truth_apply_idx`: A boolean indicating whether to use metadata['str2idx'] in np.vectorize (default is True).

 The function first checks if the ground truth values are not a numpy array, in which case it assumes that the raw values need to be translated to encoded values.
-It then calls the `_convert_ground_truth` function to perform the conversion.
+It then calls the `_convert_ground_truth` function to perform this translation.

-Next, the function iterates over the probabilities for each model and calculates the false positive rate (fpr) and true positive rate (tpr) using the `sklearn.metrics.roc_curve` function.
-The fpr and tpr values are stored in a list.
+Next, the function iterates over the probabilities for each model and calculates the false positive rate (fpr), true positive rate (tpr), and thresholds using the `sklearn.metrics.roc_curve` function.
+These values are stored in a list of tuples.

-If an output directory is specified, the function creates the directory if it doesn't exist and sets the filename for the plot.
+If an output directory is specified, the function creates the directory if it doesn't exist and sets the filename for the output plot.

-Finally, the function calls the `visualization_utils.roc_curves` function to plot the ROC curves using the fpr and tpr values, model names, and the specified title and filename.
+Finally, the function calls the `visualization_utils.roc_curves` function to plot the ROC curves using the fpr, tpr, and model names.
+The title of the plot is set to "ROC curves" and the filename is passed if it was specified.

+The function does not return any value.

 ### **Function Details**
 The given code defines a function `roc_curves` that plots ROC curves for output features in specified models.
 The function takes the following inputs: